 Okay, I’ll admit it: I am a collector with eclectic interests.
 (Antique telephones and old crucifixes are among the things that catch my eye.)
 The desire to find yesterday’s odd little treasures has seen me spending countless hours scrounging around flea markets, yard sales, antique stores and, starting in the early 1990s, on-line auctions.
 All-in-all I have no complaints about my collecting experiences, except when it comes to transit badges.

-Coin and stamp collectors have oodles of webpages, books and magazines to help them along; antique telephone collectors have no less than two major organizations and countless books for information; even collectors of transit tokens have a place to go and two big hard-bound reference volumes.
+Coin and stamp collectors have oodles of webpages, books and magazines to help them along; antique telephone collectors have no less than two major organizations and countless books of information; even collectors of transit tokens have a place to go and two big hard-bound reference volumes.
 (By the way, those collectors are called “vecturists” and they have their own association: American Vecturist Association.)
 But, when it comes to collecting transit badges, there’s nary a jot or tittle to help out!
 In other words, if you collect transit badges you are on your own.
 That’s always been a minor irritant to me, which is one of the reasons I started this modest webpage.
 Alright, so maybe it won’t be one of those big Internet success stories; but maybe, with some help from fellow eclectic collectors, a small hole will be plugged in the collecting world.

 My name is Darrell and I invite other eclectic collectors to send along any questions, advice, photos, information & corrections so we can make this webpage “the” place to go for others like us!

 POST SCRIPT: As you explore this web site, please keep in mind that it is a work in progress, which means that I’m daily adding more information to what’s here.
 My goal is to keep adding bus/streetcar/trolley histories until I have all known North American companies from ca. 1900 through 1970 (give or take a year).
 That’s probably an unobtainable goal since in 1930 alone there were 3520 interstate bus companies operating in North America with 14,090 vehicles running 318,715 route miles, which translated into 7.5 billion passenger miles.
 Nevertheless, I’m going to give it a shot, so stay tuned!